cockroachdb/docs/v2.1/architecture/transaction-layer.md

 To provide serializability, whenever an operation reads a value, we store the operation's timestamp in a timestamp cache, which shows the high-water mark for values being read.

 Whenever a write occurs, its timestamp is checked against the timestamp cache.
-If the timestamp is less than the timestamp cache's latest value, we attempt to move the timestamp for its transaction forward to a later time.
-In the case of serializable transactions, this causes them to restart in the second phase of the transaction.
+If the timestamp is less than the timestamp cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
+In the case of serializable transactions, this might cause them to restart in the second phase of the transaction (see [read refreshing](#read-refreshing)).

 ### client.Txn and TxnCoordSender